Introduction

 E["Rewrite .init(...) as InferredType(...)"]

-SourceKit needs the same compiler context as the project, otherwise it won’t be able to infer the implicit expressions.
+SourceKit needs the same compiler context as the project.
+Otherwise, it may not be able to resolve the expression types correctly.

 In an Xcode project, the most practical source of those arguments was the indexing build settings: